coldsleepingcreature/probable-spork.github.io/index.md

 Logic Summary: This rule looks for recent successful logins from external IPs.
 It uses Azure's built-in capabilities to determine the geographical location (country) of the source IP address.
 If the determined country is not on your pre-approved list (known_good_countries), it generates an alert, flagging it as a potentially suspicious login from an unexpected location.

-4. How You Would Investigate an Incident Generated by These Rules
+**4. How You Would Investigate an Incident Generated by These Rules**

 When an incident pops up in the Sentinel Incidents queue triggered by one of these rules, a structured investigation process is key: